jpedroan/megua/README.rst

     $ megua

-5. Change working options with (siacua needs changes in this file):
+5. Change working options with (portuguese: for siacua system see bellow):
 ::

     $ open ~/.megua/conf.py